Aussie Bombshell Olivia Mathers Slays On The Beach In An Impossibly Tiny Lilac Bikini

 Olivia slayed in her itty-bitty two-piece from the U.K.-based brand that boasted a lilac color that popped against the babe’s all-over tan.
 It included an impossibly tiny halter-style top with thin straps that showcased her toned arms.
 Its ruched, triangle-shaped cups were hardly enough to contain her voluptuous assets, which nearly spilled out of the piece from every angle.
 The number also featured a daringly low-cut neckline that left an ample amount of cleavage well within eyesight — though nobody in Olivia’s audience seemed bothered by the NSFW showing of skin.

-The lower half of the stunner’s swimwear was equally-as risque, if not more.
+The lower half of the stunner’s swimwear was equally risque, if not more.
 The number covered only what was necessary, and allowed Olivia to showcased her toned legs and killer curves thanks to its dangerously high-cut design.
 Meanwhile, its curved waistband was pulled high up on her hips, accentuating her flat midsection and chiseled abs.

 Olivia did not add any accessories to her beach day ensemble to let her impressive figure and barely-there bikini look take center stage.
 Her blond tresses were worn down and blew messily around her face in the ocean breeze, and she sported a minimal makeup look that made her striking features and natural beauty shine.